tdammers/fg-efb-server/README.markdown

 This will start a web server; keep it running, and launch a suitable version of the FlightGear E-Jet (one that has the EFB on board).

+### Persisting Cached Files Across Runs

+By default, `fg-efb-server` will create a temporary directory to cache downloaded files, and deletes it when shutting down.
+If you want to retain downloaded files, set the environment variable `PDFCACHE` to a directory of your choice (which must exist when `fg-efb-server` starts up).
+Example:

+    PDFCACHE=./cache fg-efb-server

+Note that this will only cache PDF files and rendered JPG files; listings are cached in-memory, and there is not currently a way of persisting them across runs.

+### Using legacy (6.x) ImageMagick

+Before version 7.0, ImageMagick would ship as individual binaries by command, and the conversion command we use is called `convert`, rather than `magick` as with version 7.0 and up.
+If you want to use `convert`, you need to set the environment variable `MAGICK_BINARY`, e.g.:

+    MAGICK_BINARY=convert fg-efb-server

 ## Data Sources Configuration